swiss-ai-center/documentation/docs/tutorials/create-a-service-to-summarize-a-text-using-an-existing-model.md

 This will ensure that the same versions of the dependencies are installed on every machine if you ever share your code with someone else.

+As a last step, remove the `common-code @ git+https://github.com/swiss-ai-center/common-code.git@<commit>` line in `requirements-all.txt`, as it will conflict with the existing line in `requirements.txt` because of the explicit commit reference.

 ### Update the template files